Fishers police arrest man after Top Golf shooting

 Fishers Police Department announced Feb.
-28 that officers arrested an Indianapolis man on charges of criminal recklessness a few days after an incident when a weapon discharged around other guests at Top Golf off 116th Street.
+28 that officers arrested an Indianapolis man on charges of criminal recklessness a few days after an incident when a weapon discharged, apparently by accident, around other guests at Top Golf off 116th Street.

 According to the announcement, officers responded to a call on Feb.
 23 reporting possible shots fired at Top Golf.
 There were no injuries.